 If you are concerned that any of these exceptions may apply to you, it’s worth getting a State Pension forecast.

 Before April 2016, the State Pension worked on a two-tier system.
-There was a basic state pension, received by almost everyone, and a second pension (S2P).
+There was a basic state pension, received by almost everyone, and a state second pension (S2P).
 The latter was based on the contributions you made into it.
 These, in turn, were based on your salary and number of years of contributions.

 The dramatic change in the system risked penalising those with large S2P contributions.
 It means that the new system has transition arrangements built in.
 These calculate what you have built up under the old system, and what you have built up by April 2016 under the new system.
 It then uses the higher of the two figures as your ‘starting amount’.
 After April 2016, any further years that you pay National Insurance will be added to that starting amount, until you hit the flat rate State Pension.